MixPath: A Unified Approach for One-shot Neural Architecture Search: Experiments

-Layerwise search based on inverted bottleneck blocks \cite{sandler2018mobilenetv2} is in another commonly used space \cite{tan2018mnasnet,tan2019efficientnet,wu2018fbnet,chu2019fairnas,tan2020mixconv}.
-We also search proxylessly on ImageNet \cite{deng2009imagenet} in the search space of MnasNet \cite{tan2018mnasnet}.
-We fix the expansion rate as in \cite{tan2020mixconv} and search for the combinations of various depthwise convolutions (18 layers in total).
-Specifically, we search from the kernel sizes (3, 5, 7, 9) and their combinations, building a search space $S_2$ with $(2^4)^{18}=16^{18}$ models.
-Moreover, we also construct a search space $S_3$ to incorporate architectures like MixNet \cite{tan2020mixconv}.
-In practice, we evenly divide the channel dimension of the depthwise layer into 4 groups and search from the kernel sizes $(3, 5, 7, 9)$ for each group.

-We search under $m=2$ (in $S_2$) and $m=1$ (in $S_3$).
-For each case, we utilize the same hyper-parameters: a batch size of 1024 and the SGD optimizer with 0.9 momentum and $10^{-5}$ weight decay.
-The initial learning rate is 0.1 with a cosine decay and decreases to 0 within 120 epochs.
-This takes about 150k times of back propagation (10 GPU days on Tesla V100 machines).
-As per training standalone models, we use the same tricks as MnasNet \cite{tan2018mnasnet} without AutoAugment \cite{cubuk2018autoaugment}, whose performance is listed in Table~\ref{tab:comparison-imagenet}.
+We search proxylessly on ImageNet \cite{deng2009imagenet} in the search space of MnasNet \cite{tan2018mnasnet}, as this layer-wise search space with inverted bottleneck blocks \cite{sandler2018mobilenetv2} is also very commonly used \cite{tan2018mnasnet,tan2019efficientnet,wu2018fbnet,chu2019fairnas,tan2020mixconv}.
+We fix the expansion rate as in \cite{tan2020mixconv} and search for the combinations of various depthwise convolutions.
+Specifically, we search from the kernel sizes (3, 5, 7, 9) and their combinations.
+We call this search space $S_2$.
+Moreover, we also construct a search space $S_3$ to incorporate architectures like MixNet \cite{tan2020mixconv}, where we evenly divide the channel dimension of the depthwise layer into 4 groups and search from the kernel sizes $(3, 5, 7, 9)$ for each group.
+We set $m=2$ (in $S_2$) and $m=1$ (in $S_3$).
+In each case, we utilize the same hyper-parameters: a batch size of 1024 and the SGD optimizer with 0.9 momentum and a weight decay of $10^{-5}$.
+The initial learning rate is 0.1 with cosine decay and it decreases to 0 within 120 epochs.
+This takes about 150k times of backpropagation (10 GPU days on Tesla V100).
+Once the supernet is trained, we adopt NSGA-II \cite{deb2002fast} for model selection.

-MixPath-A, sampled from the Pareto front in $S_3$, uses 349M multiply-adds to obtain $76.9\%$ top-1 accuracy on the ImageNet validation dataset.
-By contrast, MixNet-M uses 10M more FLOPS to have the similar accuracy (searched with 200 times more GPU days).

-Compared with EfficientNet-B0, our MixPath-B sampled from the Pareto front in $S_2$, uses fewer FLOPS and number of parameters to obtain higher top-1 validation accuracy ($77.2\%$).
-It makes extensive use of larger kernels ($60\%$ $5\times5$ and $22\%$ $7\times 7$) instead of smaller ones.
-The $3\times3$ kernels are mainly utilized in parallel with larger one to balance the trade-off between FLOPS and accuracy.
-We attribute its high accuracy performance to the feature aggregation of multiple branches.
-The detailed structures of two models are given in Fig.~\ref{fig:mpos-architecture}.